ReproducibleScienceAssessment/logistic_growth/README.md

 2. We generated two linear models

-- Model 1: finding N. In this model we set t<1000 to find the intercept of the line, which corresponds to the initial population size (N).
+- **Model 1**: finding N. In this model we set t<1000 to find the intercept of the line, which corresponds to the initial population size (N).
 In this model K is much greater than N therefore, we expect exponential population growth in this period.

-- Model 2: finding K. In this model we set t>3000 (where the graph is constant).
+- **Model 2**: finding K. In this model we set t>3000 (where the graph is constant).
 This causes the size of the population to be equal to the constant number (carrying capacity)

 3. Finally, we can generate a logistic model to estimate the values for N0, r (growth rate) and K for our data set (experiment 1)

-**Results**
+### Results

 Employing this analysis on the data from experiment 1 produced estimates for N, K and r